d3b-center/dewrangle-python/README.md

 ## List Scripts

-The `list_billing_groups.py` and `list_volumes_in_study.py` scripts provided similar functionality.
-Both scripts list either the billing groups or volumes currently available in the provided study.
+The `list_billing_groups.py`, `list_volumes_in_study.py`, and `list_credentials.py` scripts provided similar functionality.
+These scripts list the billing groups, volumes, or credentials currently available in the provided study.
 The `list_volume_jobs.py` script lists the jobs that were run on the volume and also lists the job ids of the most recent hash and list jobs.
 The `list_job_status.py` script lists the job status from a provided job id.